-The UPWP is developed in cooperation, through consultation and review with federal, state, and local government agencies; and with adherence to the Bi-State Agreement with Tennessee Department of Transportation (TDOT), Kentucky Transportation Cabinet (KYTC) and the City of Clarksville for the Clarksville Transit System (CTS); to align with national, state, and regional planning priorities.
+The UPWP is developed in cooperation, through consultation and review with federal, state, transit and local government agencies; and with adherence to the Bi-State Agreement with Tennessee Department of Transportation (TDOT), Kentucky Transportation Cabinet (KYTC) and the City of Clarksville for the Clarksville Transit System (CTS); to align with national, state, and regional planning priorities.
 The UPWP presents a continuing, cooperative, and comprehensive approach to transportation planning within the MPO area.
 The UPWP has been prepared in an effort to address specific federal, state and local agency requirements and to advance transportation initiatives within the MPO area.
 The MPO met and discussed the needs with local officials and CTS prior to the development of the UPWP in order to include any needed studies or additional data/information to improve the transportation system in the MPO area and regional needs.
 The MPO better understands the current needs for the area through the modeling, data collected, and input from several meetings and conference calls with CTS, stakeholders, TDOT, KYTC, FHWA, FTA and the public during the development of the 2050 MTP.

 The MPO strives to make transportation decisions through performance-based planning, the planning factors and performance measure targets when developing the work tasks and the financial amounts to be included in the UPWP.
-The MPO has incorporated the planning priorities, planning factors, and performance measures into the document, and insured all documents are fiscally constrained.
+The MPO has incorporated the planning priorities, planning factors, and performance measures into the document, and ensured all documents are fiscally constrained.
 The MPO is responsible to carry out the metropolitan transportation planning process required by [23 USC 134(h)] with the PL funding.
 The UPWP, prepared biennially, is one of four main documents the MPO staff is required to develop and maintain for its planning area.
 The other key documents are the Metropolitan Transportation Plan (MTP), the Transportation Improvement

 Program (TIP), and the Participation Plan (PP).
 The MTP is a comprehensive, multimodal blueprint for transportation systems and services that seeks to meet the mobility needs of the MPO area through the next 20+ years [23 CFR 450.324].
-It is updated every five (5) years with the corresponding Conformity Determination Report is updated every four (4) years [23 CFR 940].
+The MTP is federally required to be updated at least every five years to reflect current and future transportation conditions and needs.
 The TIP is a capital improvement program developed cooperatively by local and state transportation entities that includes a list of multi-modal transportation projects.
 It serves as a short-term programming document that covers four (4) years of funded transportation projects [23 CFR 450.326].
 It is updated every four (4) years and contains the self-certification [23 CFR 450.336].
 The PP describes the MPO's various public outreach activities to ensure that all members of the public are given the opportunity to participate in the metropolitan transportation planning process as required by [23 CFR 450.316].